phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 [ovmf-whitepaper]: https://www.linux-kvm.org/downloads/lersek/ovmf-whitepaper-c770f8c.txt

 The easiest way to work with OVMF is to download pre-built images of the code.
-We provide such images in the [`rust-osdev/ovmf-prebuilt`] repository, which is updated daily from [Gerd Hoffman's RPM builds](https://www.kraxel.org/repos/).
+We provide such images in the [`rust-osdev/ovmf-prebuilt`] repository, ~~which is updated daily from [Gerd Hoffman's RPM builds](https://www.kraxel.org/repos/)~~.
 The compiled OVMF are provided as [GitHub releases][ovmf-prebuilt-releases].

 [`rust-osdev/ovmf-prebuilt`]: https://github.com/rust-osdev/ovmf-prebuilt/
 [ovmf-prebuilt-releases]: https://github.com/rust-osdev/ovmf-prebuilt/releases/latest

-To run our UEFI disk image in QEMU, we need the `OVMF_pure-efi.fd` file (other files might work as well).
+To run our UEFI disk image in QEMU, we need the `OVMF-pure-efi.fd` file (other files might work as well).
 After downloading it, we can then run our UEFI disk image using the following command:

 ```
-qemu-system-x86_64 -drive \
+qemu-system-x86_64 -drive format=raw,file=target/debug/uefi.img  -bios OVMF-pure-efi.fd
-    format=raw,file=bootimage-uefi-blog_os.img \
-    -bios /path/to/OVMF_pure-efi.fd,
 ```

 If everything works, this command opens a window with the following content: